 Krakow, the second-largest city in Poland, has a long history.
 Its medieval walls are still visible in parts of the city, and it has a large Jewish quarter as well as a 14th-century Gothic church.
 Those interested in World War II or Jewish history can also visit Oskar Schindler's factory in the city, or take a day trip to the infamous Auschwitz-Birkenau concentration camp.

 If the cold weather doesn't bother you, you'll find plenty to do and see in this Polish city during November.
 If you’re just getting introduced to Krakow, be sure to take the time to stroll through its center, starting with Market Square and continuing to Wawel Castle.
 Many of Krakow’s sights can be found within this area.
 Though the weather may be less welcoming than other times of the year, November in Krakow is a time of tradition.

 - November 1 and 2 are All Saints' Day and All Souls' Day, both celebrated across Poland.
 On the night between the two days, it is believed that the spirits of the deceased visit the living.
-Visitors can look forward to events associated with the jazz festival associated with this important Polish holiday.
+All Saints' Day traditions include decorating cemeteries with thousands of candles, which Polish people use to honor deceased family and friends.

 - November 11 is Polish Independence Day, meaning banks and public institutions will be closed.
-Krakow celebrates Independence Day with a mass at Wawel Cathedral, a procession from Wawel to Plac Matejko, where there's a ceremonial laying of wreaths at the Tomb of the Unknown Soldier.
+Krakow celebrates Independence Day with a mass at Wawel Cathedral and a procession from Wawel to Plac Matejko, where there's a ceremonial laying of wreaths at the Tomb of the Unknown Soldier.

 - November 29 is Andrzejki, or St. Andrew's Day.
 There's a history of fortune-telling on St. Andrew's Eve that dates back to the 1500s.
 Young women would have their fortunes read to see when they would find a husband.
 Modern-day varieties of the St. Andrew's Day celebration are lighthearted and social and keep up the traditional game of young women lining up their shoes, single file, near a doorway.
 Legend has it the woman whose shoes cross the threshold first is the next to be married.

-- Festivals during the month of November in Krakow include the Etiuda & Anima Film Festival, the Zaduszki Jazz Festival, the Festival of Polish Music, and the Audio Art Festival.
+- Festivals during the month of November in Krakow include the Etiuda & Anima Film Festival, the Zaduszki Jazz Festival, and the Audio Art Festival.